 Tony Cowling investigates how local authorities are using their power to build new housing to invest in homes that are setting new standards of comfort and energy efficiency, and in the process delighting tenants and challenging perceptions of public housing.

-Stop press latest news on 22nd June 2017 see this nice report we wrote ttr piece below nearly six months ago.
+Stop press latest news on 22nd June 2017 see this nice report we wrote out piece below nearly six months ago.

 Recent public sector housing developments are helping prove that social housing can be a force for innovation in energy efficient new housing.
-Groundbreaking work carried out by a number of local authorities is showing that new buildings can be constructed to robust low energy standards far exceeding the requirements of current building regulations.
+Groundbreaking work carried out by a number of local authorities is showing that new buildings can be constructed to robust low energy standards far exceeding the requirements of current building regulations at no additional cost.
 Not only are these homes proving easier to heat, but their design and the standard of finish required to achieve the high levels of energy efficiency also make them a much better product:

 - Feedback from tenants is that they like these properties because, unlike the majority of homes that they have lived in before, they do not suffer from condensation or mould, they have low heating costs and they generally have fewer problems.
 In every respect they are preferable;

 - Feedback from the landlords and managing agents are that they are less likely to have tenants with rent arrears problems and having these properties vacant is rare as everyone wants to live in this type of accommodation.
 As soon as one becomes vacant there is a queue of families wanting to take it over; and